There is no doubt that there are some pros and cons of veganism. How is a person decide what is best?

 Consider this: the advent of factory farms, both on the vegetarian and non-vegetarian side, has changed just about everything we eat today.

 No studies have yet examined the current situation, where the soy, meats, and plant-based foods of today are drastically different than they were in the 70s.

 Modern agriculture is far removed from nature.
 Your food-vegan or not- reflects this if not chosen carefully.

-Pros and Cons of a Vegan Diet at a Glance
+Pros and Cons of a Veganism at a Glance

 When going vegan, there are a lot of factors to consider.
 The healthy way requires balance, thoughtful choices, and careful consideration if it is right for you.